|299N.02||BOARD OF FIREFIGHTER TRAINING AND EDUCATION.|

 (5) two members representing Minnesota towns, appointed by the governor;

 (6) the commissioner of public safety or the commissioner's designee; and

 (7) one public member not affiliated or associated with any member or interest represented in clauses (1) to (6), appointed by the governor.

 The Minnesota State Fire Department Association shall recommend five persons to be the members described in clause (1), the Minnesota State Fire Chiefs Association shall recommend two persons to be the members described in clause (2), the Minnesota Professional Firefighters Association shall recommend two persons to be the members described in clause (3), the League of Minnesota Cities shall recommend two persons to be the members described in clause (4), and the Minnesota Association of Townships shall recommend two persons to be the members described in clause (5).
 In making the appointments the governor shall try to achieve representation from all geographic areas of the state.

-Subd.
-2. Terms; chair; compensation.
-Members of the board shall serve for terms of four years and annually elect a chair from among the members.
+Members of the board shall serve for terms of four years and biennially elect a chair from among the members.
 Terms and filling of vacancies are subject to section 15.0575, subdivisions 2, 4, and 5.
 Members serve without compensation.

 (1) review fire service training needs and make recommendations on training to Minnesota fire service organizations;